Equivariant flow matching: Introduction

-Our main contributions in this work are as follows: \begin{compactenum} \item We propose a novel flow matching objective designed for invariant densities, yielding optimal integration paths. \item We compare different flow matching objectives to train equivariant continuous normalizing flows.
-Through our evaluation, we demonstrate that only our proposed equivariant flow matching objective enables close approximations to the optimal transport paths for invariant densities. \item We introduce a new invariant dataset of alanine dipeptide and a large Lennard-Jones cluster.
+Our main contributions in this work are as follows: \begin{compactenum} \item We propose a novel flow matching objective designed for invariant densities, yielding nearly optimal integration paths.
+Concurrent work of \cite{song2023equivariant} proposes nearly the same objective with the same approximation method, which they also call equivariant flow matching. \item We compare different flow matching objectives to train equivariant continuous normalizing flows.
+Through our evaluation, we demonstrate that only our proposed equivariant flow matching objective enables close approximations to the optimal transport paths for invariant densities.
+However, our proposed method is most effective for larger highly symmetric systems, while achieving sometimes inferior results for the smaller systems compared to optimal transport flow matching. \item We introduce a new invariant dataset of alanine dipeptide and a large Lennard-Jones cluster.
 These datasets serve as valuable resources for evaluating the performance of flow models on invariant systems. \item We present the first Boltzmann Generator capable of producing samples from the equilibrium Boltzmann distribution of a molecule in Cartesian coordinates.
-Additionally, we demonstrate the reliability of our generator by accurately estimating the free energy difference, in close agreement with the results obtained from umbrella sampling. \end{compactenum}
+Additionally, we demonstrate the reliability of our generator by accurately estimating the free energy difference, in close agreement with the results obtained from umbrella sampling.
+Concurrent work of \cite{midgley2023se} also introduce a Boltzmann Generator, based on coupling flows instead of CNFs, in Cartesian coordinates for alanine dipeptide.
+However, they investigate alanine dipeptide at $T=800K$ instead of room temperature. \end{compactenum}